 Health

-Our health programmes begin with people and not with disease; we respond to how people live their lives.
+Our health programmes mainly respond to the HIV epidemic, TB, malaria, malnutrition and other infectious diseases.
+They begin with people and not with disease; we respond to how people live their lives.

 Humana People to People is dedicated to helping to stop the spread of communicable diseases such as HIV and AIDS, tuberculosis, malaria and other preventable diseases

-We believe starting with people and not the disease, we can provide a community with the foundation to make the right choices, so individuals, families and communities can stick together in becoming and staying healthy.
-At the same time, we help keep an open line to the most recent scientific and medical advances, both in terms of knowledge and access.
+We believe that starting with people and not the disease can provide a community with the foundation to make the right choices, so individuals, families and communities can stick together in becoming and staying healthy.
+At the same time, we help keep an open line to the most recent scientific and medical advances in knowledge and access.

 A healthy population is instrumental for sustainable development.
-Our members contribute to Health for All strategy and UN SDG 3 by implementing HIV and AIDS, TB and nutrition projects.
+Our members contribute to UN SDG 3 by implementing HIV and AIDS, TB and nutrition projects.

 Find out more about TCE, TC TB, TC Malaria